d3k-Maps/SC-Notes/notes/EscapeFromPrison4.md

 * The Turret can now fire both ways
 * The player's beacon is now the exit
 * Blue lings are now the revives
-* Added two more secrets
+* Added three more secrets
 * Added the Mad Scientist

 ### **v1.12**